JukkaL/alore/README.txt

 Running tests
 -------------

-To run Alore test cases, first build Alore and then type (in shell)
+To run Alore test cases, first build Alore and then type (in the shell)

   make test